Baldur's Gate: Tales of the Sword Coast: Development

 Baldur's Gate: Tales of the Sword Coast began development in 1998.
 Mark Asher of CNET Gamecenter reported that it was already "several months" into production by January 1999.
-It was officially announced in early February.
+The game was officially announced in early February.

 Tales of the Sword Coast went gold on April 26, 1999, and shipped to retailers on May 4.

 Reception

 Sales

 Tales of the Sword Coast debuted at #1 on PC Data's computer game sales chart during the May 2–8 period, and held the position the following week, but fell to #6 in its third week.
 The game remained in the top 10 for the entirety of May, and was the second-best-seller of the month overall, behind Star Wars: Episode I – The Phantom Menace.
-By the week ending June 12, the game had fallen off the weekly charts.
-However, it finished in 17th place on PC Data's monthly chart for June.
+By the week ending June 12, the game had fallen off the weekly charts, but it finished in 17th place on PC Data's monthly chart for June.
 In the United States alone, sales of Tales of the Sword Coast reached 156,000 copies by March 2000.

 By late 2003, global sales of Tales of the Sword Coast had surpassed 600,000 copies.